winstonww/wwsokobanbot/README.md

 other boxes to be permanently cornered, we can use DFS.
 We use BFS to find boxes that are not reachable by robots.

 ### Caching ###
-It's useful to cache the calculation of the heuristic, especially when none of the boxes moved in a round.
+It's useful to cache the heuristic to eliminate the extra computation needed when none of the boxes have moved changed in the previous turn.